cterdam/vim-diffsave/README.md

 ![after](doc/after.png)

-Now try to exit vim by `:q`, but vim asks you if you want to write unsaved changes.
+Now you can't exit vim by `:q` without resolving unsaved changes.
 To look at where the changes really occurred, type your mapped key sequence (`<Leader>w`) to get a diff window showing all unsaved changes:

 ![diffsaveview](doc/diffsaveview.png)